Mortgages by Interest Rate Type

-Renovation and rehabilitation loans
+21. Renovation and rehabilitation loans

 The FHA offers 203(k) rehab loans to help borrowers save time and money if they are buying a home that needs repairs.
 Instead of two separate loans, 203(k) loans are a single mortgage with either a fixed or adjustable rate, and can be used to cover renovation materials and labor.
-Because 203(k) loans are insured by the FHA, they can also come with more-flexible qualification requirements compared with conventional loans.
+Because 203(k) loans are insured by the FHA, they also can come with more-flexible qualification requirements compared with conventional loans.

-Mobile and manufactured home loans are available from Fannie Mae, Freddie Mac, the FHA, and the VA.
+Mobile- and manufactured-home loans are available from Fannie Mae, Freddie Mac, the FHA, and the VA.
 To qualify, the home typically needs to meet certain criteria regarding size and other property details.